yoyosource/YAPION/docs/examples/advanced/YAPIONPacket.md

 }
 ```

 If you use all of this in conjunction you can create a complex protocol for a client-client or client-server even server-server application.
-One example is a time returning system, that returns the server time.
+One example is a server time returning system.

 ```java
 import yapion.packet.YAPIONPacket;